Sunday, December 26, 2021

 Sidewalk graffiti by Anissa Jones (FindaDeath.com).

 I was finally motivated to put the puzzle together yesterday after I saw a commercial for ClearCaptions, a telephone system that converts talk to text.
 I thought the actress looked like Kathy Garver, who played the older sibling Cissy on Family Affair.
 OK, so she’s not acting in series work anymore, but as actors say, a job is a job.
 I found her Facebook page a modest affair where she updates her fans on her interests and convention appearances.
-I posted a brief inquiry asking if that was her, and she actually responded in the affirmative.
+I posted a brief inquiry asking if that was her in the commercial, and she actually responded in the affirmative!
 I’m sure the young me would have been delighted at connecting with her, as the older me is as well.

 In time, the pieces all come together.